Next.js Pages Router

 application using the file system.
 Each file inside the

-directory becomes a route in your application.
+pages directory becomes a route in your application.

 Here's how you can use the Pages Router effectively: